 Being in a national park certainly has its drawbacks with regards to planning permission but thankfully, it means there aren’t loads of hotels ruining the views.
 With limited options though booking competition is tough.

 If you want to overnight directly in the village and camping isn’t your thing make sure you book your accommodation well in advance.
 At least a few months!

 Best activities in Mount Cook NP

 Ski Plane Tour + Tasman Glacier hike

-Have you got any question or want to share your experience from visiting Mount Cook National Park?
+Have you got any questions or want to share your experience from visiting Mount Cook National Park?
 Leave them in the comment section below!